-The first is that although Michigan State residence hall closet and drawer space is ample, there's no room for clothes you're not going to wear or items you're not going to use.
+The first is that although Michigan State residence hall closet and drawer space is ample, there is no room for clothes you are not going to wear or items you are not going to use.

-The second is that there is no need to rush out and buy a lot of new clothes just because you're starting college.
+The second is that there is no need to rush out and buy a lot of new clothes just because you are starting college.
 Clothes that seem old to you will be new to new friends.
-(See pages 66 to 73 for a discussion of clothes worn on the Michigan State campus.)
+(See pages for a discussion of clothes worn on the Michigan State campus.)